|

 because the sacred Ellipsis

-symbol is a wheel or ring with 10 spokes.
+symbol is a wheel with 10 spokes.

-Chronograph: 365.25 revolutions per orbit around their primary
+Chronograph: 365.25 revolutions per orbit.

 20. "This world is based on deception," Mother noted,